RhetTbull/exif2findertags/README.md

   --tag TEXT            Photo metadata tags to use as Finder tags --tag-value TEXT      Photo metadata tags to use as Finder tags; use only
                         tag value as keyword
-  --walk TEXT           Recursively walk directories --exiftool-path PATH  Optional path to exiftool executable (will look in
+  --walk                Recursively walk directories --exiftool-path PATH  Optional path to exiftool executable (will look in
                         $PATH if not specified)
   --help                Show this message and exit.
 ```